Epifagus

-Epifagus virginiana, commonly called beech drops (or beech-drops, or beechdrops), is an obligate parasitic plant which grows and subsists on the roots of American beech.
+Epifagus virginiana, commonly called beech drops (or beech-drops or beechdrops), is an obligate parasitic plant which grows and subsists on the roots of American beech.
 It is a member of the family Orobanchaceae.
 The genus Epifagus is monotypic—containing only E. virginiana.
 The name Epifagus derives from Greek "epi" meaning "on" or "upon", and "Fagus" which is the genus name of beech.

 Description

 Beechdrops is a parasitic plant native to eastern North America.
 It entirely lacks chlorophyll and produces many brown stems up to 30 cm tall on which it bears small white and purple flowers that appear in July through October.
-The flowers have tubular, zygomorphic, corollas ~8mm long containing a single style and four stamens.
+The flowers have tubular, zygomorphic corollas ~8mm long containing a single style and four stamens.
 The dried flower stalks will persist throughout the winter.
-The flowers on the lower parts of the plant are cleistogamous (self-pollinating) while the tops of the stems have chasmogamous (cross-pollinating) flowers which may be sterile.
+The flowers on the lower parts of the plant are cleistogamous (self-pollinating), while the tops of the stems have chasmogamous (cross-pollinating) flowers, which may be sterile.

-Beechdrops contain very small alternate, scale like leaves, which are a vestigial structure from an ancestor which was photosynthetic.
+Beechdrops contain very small alternate, scale-like leaves, which are a vestigial structure from an ancestor which was photosynthetic.

 Host and symptoms

 Epifagus virginiana, also known as beechdrops, is an obligate parasite to Fagus grandifolia, beech trees.
-It has been found on maple trees but it is believed this is a case of mistaken identity.
+It has been found on maple trees, but it is believed this is a case of mistaken identity.
 E. virginiana grows off of the roots of its host but is not known to cause significant harm to the beech tree.
 Beechdrops grows on shallow roots at varying distances from the trunk of F. grandifolia.
-The roots of the host release a chemical that trigger the germination of E. virginiana.
+The roots of the host release a chemical that triggers the germination of E. virginiana.
 It is believed that the older the host tree, the more this chemical is released.
 The parasite develops a haustorium that grows into beech roots to draw nutrients from its host, as beechdrops does not photosynthesize.
 E. virginiana does not tolerate disturbances in its connection to F. grandifolia.
-As E. virginiana develops a tuber the haustorium diminishes to the point that when E. virginiana has reached maturity there is no visible haustorium, instead the parasite and host are connected through their roots and the beechdrops’ tuber.
+As E. virginiana develops a tuber, the haustorium diminishes to the point that when E. virginiana has reached maturity, there is no visible haustorium, instead the parasite and host are connected through their roots and the beechdrops’ tuber.